sm202020/Webstack---Portfolio-Project---Pitch/README.md

-React Task Management App
+Stus Task Management App

-A user-friendly task management application built with React.
+Our project focus on delivering a digital work space that meets the essential needs of user's while managing tasks, organize tasks, and tracking progress.It's a user-friendly task management application built with React.
 This app allows users to create, edit, delete, and organize tasks efficiently, helping to boost productivity and manage time effectively.

-Features
+CORE FEATURES
+1) User Authenthications:
+- Basic signup/login  functionality using email or third party services -2) Task creation and task management

-• Add Tasks: Create new tasks with titles, descriptions, and deadlines.
+- create tasks with title and description

-• Edit Tasks: Update existing task details.

-• Delete Tasks: Remove completed or unnecessary tasks.

-• Task Categorization: Organize tasks into categories or priorities (e.g., work, personal, high priority).

-• Responsive Design: Fully responsive UI for desktops, tablets, and mobile devices.

-• Local Storage: Save tasks locally so that data persists even after refreshing the page.
+- set due dates for task
+- mark tasks as completed or pending
+-3) Task list view
+- display list of tasks grouped by status. e.g "pending" and "completed" -4) Notifications
+- Simple reminders for tasks with due dates
 Tech Stack

 Frontend: